LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 variable  ``reader``.
 A ``StreamWriter`` links C# to your computer's file system for writing, not reading.
-Files are objects, like arrays, and use the ``new`` syntax to create a new one.
+Files are objects, like a Random, and use the ``new`` syntax to create a new one.
 The parameter in the constructor gives the name of the file to connect to the program, ``sample.txt``.